maksyche/useful-theory/linear-algebra/README.md

 \end{bmatrix}
 ```

-## Linear Transformation
+## Linear Transformations

-Linear transformations are functions that take vectors an inputs.
+**Linear transformations are functions that take vectors an inputs**.

-Numerically, this looks like a matrix-vector dot product, the result of which is a vector:
+Numerically, this looks like a **matrix-vector dot product, the result of which is a vector**:

 ```math
 A\vec{v} =